 The Next Step

-If you are facing drug charges in Minnesota and want a dedicated lawyer on your side, contact Gallagher Criminal Defense Services in Minneapolis.
+If you are facing Minnesota drug charges and want a dedicated lawyer on your side, contact Gallagher Criminal Defense Services in Minneapolis.

 You can schedule a free initial consultation.